 Margaret is an award-winning freelance journalist, author and journalism academic.
 She is well known as a writer and thinker on the future of journalism.

 From 2012-2017 Margaret was director of the Centre for Advancing Journalism and the coordinator of the innovative Master of Journalism degree at the University of Melbourne.
-Before joining the University of Melbourne, she was convenor of Journalism at Swinburne University of Technology.
+From 2017-2019 she was an Associate Professor of Journalism at Monash University.

 Margaret holds a Doctorate in Creative Arts from the University of Technology Sydney.